 Jacksonville Pedestrian Accident Attorney

 Pedestrians are the most vulnerable population on Jacksonville’s roads.
 In 2015 (the most recent year data is available), 37 pedestrian accidents occurred in Onslow County, North Carolina.
 No pedestrian escaped unscathed from collisions that year.
 Thirty suffered non-fatal injuries, while seven passed away.
-At Riddle & Brantley, we believe that just one pedestrian death is too many.
+At Riddle & Brantley, our pedestrian accident lawyers believe that just one pedestrian death is too many.
 Let us help you fight for justice after a pedestrian accident in Jacksonville.

 Who Is at Fault for Your Accident?